Previous Home Site Map Contact Next

 Reference Point Elevation - Type the elevation (above mean sea level) of the ground at the site reference point.
 See Setting the Case's Physical Units for information on selecting the units used to specify elevations.

 The reference point elevation is used to convert between AGL (above ground level) and MSL (mean sea level) heights in a BaseOps case.
-It is also used as the ground elevation when NMap and RNM are run without topography.
+It is also used as the default ground elevation when NMap, AAM, and RNM are run without elevation data.

 The Number of Daily Periods specifies the number of periods into which a 24-hour day is partitioned for the purpose of noise modeling.
 This allows the noise models to give some consideration to the time at which noise events occur (events that occur at night are considered more significant, due to their greater potential to annoy).